 The objective is to calculate the CO2 emission reductions enabled by Elisa's cloud services, compared with a service produced traditionally.

 First, the number of virtual servers available was verified.
 It was then estimated how many traditional servers would be necessary to produce a corresponding service.
 Next, the energy consumption of servers Elisa's cloud services and of servers in a traditional system was assessed.
 Finally, energy savings were calculated by comparing a cloud service system to a traditional system.
 It was assumed in the calculation that the service to be replaced is implemented using traditional server technology.

 The power consumption of virtual servers and traditional server solutions was assessed based on the values given by the manufacturers.
 The power consumption of a traditional server solution was assessed on the basis of the average PUE figure (EPA, 2010).
+The power consumption in Elisa's data center was assessed on the basis of the measured PUE figure.

 Elisa calculated an indicator for the amount of electricity saved for each virtual server.
 The actual figure was calculated on the basis of the number of virtual servers sold.
-The number includes the virtual servers sold by Elisa and those sold by subsidiaries Elisa Links Ltd and Appelsiini Ltd.
+The number includes the virtual servers sold by Elisa and those sold by subsidiaries Elisa Links Ltd, Appelsiini Ltd and Elisa Estonia.

 The virtual data centers were converted into individual virtual servers by dividing the calculation power reserved for the service by the power requirement reserved for the virtual server.
-For Elisa's cloud services, the specific CO2 consumption reported by Savon Voima for 2011 was used as the emission factor for electricity consumption.
-Savon Voima Plc. is the electricity supplier for Elisa's equipment facilities.
+For Elisa's cloud services, the CO_2 emission factor for electricity was 0, because Elisa is using renewal energy with guarantees of origin.
 For traditional server technology, the customer purchases were assumed to be the corresponding service from a non-specified service supplier in Finland.
-Here, the average calculated by Statistics Finland for 2007-2011 was used as the emission factor.
+Here, the average calculated by Statistics Finland for 2008-2013 was used as the emission factor.